kedacore/keda/tests/README.md

 - `internals`: KEDA internals (ie: HPA related stuff).
 - `scalers`: Anything related with scalers.
 - `secret-providers`: Anything related with how KEDA gets the secrets for working (ie: pod-identity, vault, etc).
+- `sequential`: Tests that can't be run in parallel with other tests (eg. the test modifies KEDA installation or configuration, etc.).

 #### ⚠⚠ Important: ⚠⚠
 >